Fulham

 Fulham's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Fulham residents have shown relatively positive health outcomes, with common health conditions being quite standard across both younger and older age groups.
-The rate of private health cover is high at approximately 54% (~1,702 people), compared to 51.8% in Greater Adelaide.
+Fulham residents have shown relatively positive health outcomes, with common conditions seen across both young and old age groups.
+Private health cover is high at approximately 54% of the total population (~1,702 people), compared to 51.8% in Greater Adelaide.

-The most prevalent medical conditions are arthritis (affecting 8.6%) and asthma (6.3%), while 70.9% claim to be completely free of medical ailments, similar to the 70.9% across Greater Adelaide.
-In Fulham, 22.9% (~715 people) are aged 65 and over, higher than the 17.6% in Greater Adelaide.
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+The most prevalent medical conditions are arthritis (affecting 8.6% of residents) and asthma (6.3%), while 70.9% report being completely clear of medical ailments, similar to the 70.9% across Greater Adelaide.
+As of 2021, 22.9% of Fulham residents are aged 65 and over (715 people), higher than the 17.6% in Greater Adelaide.
+Health outcomes among seniors are above average, mirroring those of the general population.

 Frequently Asked Questions - Health